Dice Rolls and Entitlement

 Calculating Rolls

-To determine which side is which, use this guide:
+To determine which character is which, use this guide:

-• If you're not sure, the player characters default to Offence.
+- If you're not sure, player characters should default to Offence.

 In the case of a tie, Offence wins.